 Aerial firefighting capacity – planes and helicopters - are an essential component of Australia’s ability to respond to bushfires.
 This was demonstrated in the 2019-2020 bushfire season, when an unprecedented use of aircraft occurred.

-However last summer also showed that we simply don’t have enough aircraft to fight fires in a bad season.
+However that summer also showed that we simply don’t have enough aircraft to fight fires in a bad season.
 This puts landscape, people, towns and houses, and fire fighters at risk.

-The recent Bushfire Royal Commission report recommends the creation of a national publicly-owned aerial firefighting fleet, which can then be allocated to the states "according to greatest national need".
+The Bushfire Royal Commission report recommends the creation of a national 'sovereign' aerial firefighting fleet, which can then be allocated to the states "according to greatest national need".